The Ultimate Guide to Backpacking Isle Royale (in Lake Superior)

 16) First Aid Kit: Another important item to have is a small first aid kit with the basic first aid essentials in it.
 The Adventure Medical Kits Mountain Series Hiker Medical Kit is a solid option, and it’s always better to be safe than sorry.

 17) GPS: I am a data nerd, and you should be too!
-I know so many people don’t utilize GPS when they hike, but I consider it an essential piece of gear and there are many great options.
-My favorite GPS is the Garmin GPS 64sx.
+I know so many people don’t utilize GPS when they hike, but I consider it an essential piece of gear.
+My favorite these days is the GAIA GPS App, which you use on your phone so you don't need a standalone device.
+Gaia is offering a special 20% discount on a premium account to those who subscribe online through my link.

 18) Maps: Whether I print out a map I find online or buy one for my specific trail, I always like to have a map of some kind.
 Depending on where you are hiking, many trails can have forks and split off in different directions, so it’s good to have something to orient yourself with.
 My favorite maps are the National Geographic Trail Illustrated Maps.
 You can also often get trail maps from the ranger’s center when you start your hike.